vgl-hub/rdeval-documentation/docs/source/cifi.rst

 .. code-block:: console

-   rdeval --cifi-enzyme DpnII --cifi-out-combinations cifi_reads.fastq -p rdeval_
+   rdeval --cifi-enzyme DpnII --cifi-out-combinations testFiles/cifi_reads.fastq -p rdeval_

 For each input file, this will generate two PE files with the same file extension, the user prefix (``-p``), and ``_1``, ``_2`` suffixes to the file names.